eskezje/useplatformtick-research/Research.md

             HalpAuxiliaryCounter = 0LL;
 ```

-and looking at this `HalpArtDiscover()`, as we can see that sets the `HalpTimerAuxiliaryClockEnabled = 1`, which makde me believe that the intel ART was responsible for that timer:
+and looking at this `HalpArtDiscover()`, as we can see that sets the `HalpTimerAuxiliaryClockEnabled = 1`, which made me believe that the intel ART was responsible for that timer:

 [HalpArtDiscover.c](HalpArtDiscover.c#L33)
 ```c